Cosmic jewels: why do diamonds rain on some planets?

 Diamond shower forms at lower pressures and temperatures than predicted in gas giants

 A new experiment at the European XFEL has shown that the formation of diamonds from carbon compounds begins at lower pressures and temperatures than expected.
-For gaseous planets, this means that diamond rain is already forming at a shallower depth than previously thought and could therefore have a stronger influence on the formation of magnetic fields.
+For gaseous planets, this means that diamond rain is already forming at a shallower depth than previously thought and might therefore have a stronger influence on the formation of magnetic fields.

 You may be interested: How many Supermoons will there be in 2024?